Bandung: Media

-Transport
+Infrastructure

 Pasupati Bridge is the most famous bridge in Bandung and second-longest bridge in Indonesia.

 Bandung can be accessed by highways from Jakarta.
 An intercity toll highway called Cipularang Toll Road, connecting Jakarta, Karawang, Purwakarta, Padalarang and Bandung, was completed in May 2005, and is the fastest way to reach Bandung from the capital by road.
 Driving time is about 1.5 hours on average.
 There are three other options: the Puncak route (Jakarta-Cianjur/Sukabumi-Bandung), Purwakarta route (Jakarta-Cikampek-Purwakarta-Cikalong Wetan-Padalarang-Cimahi-Bandung) and the Subang route (Jakarta-Cikampek-Subang-Lembang-Bandung).
 From cities further east (Cirebon, Tasikmalaya and Central Java province), Bandung can be accessed through the main provincial road.
 Indonesian National Route 3 links Bandung with the rest of Java towards Cilegon and Ketapang (Banyuwangi).

 The Pasupati Bridge was built to relieve traffic congestion in the city for east–west transport.
 The 2.8 km cable-stayed bridge lies through the Cikapundung Valley.
 It is 30 to 60 m wide and, after extensive delays, it was finally completed in June 2005, following financial investment from Kuwait.
 The bridge is part of Bandung's comprehensive inner-city highways plan.